MarioCarrion/sentinel/README.md

 ### Server

-**Server* is the centralized element in *Sentinel*.
+**Server** is the centralized element in *Sentinel*.
 It is in charge of saving all the information received by the *Nodes*.
-It will be using [MongoDB](https://docs.mongodb.org/ecosystem/drivers/go/) for storing information comming from the *nodes*.
+It will be using [MongoDB](https://docs.mongodb.org/ecosystem/drivers/go/) for storing information coming from the *nodes*.

 ## Initial Scope